DataDog/yubikey/README.md

 ## Reset your yubikey

 If you need to reset YubiKeys, you may use the following script.
-The script looks for every plugged YubiKey, then shows a menu to reset one specific key or all of them.
+The script looks for every plugged YubiKey, and shows a menu to reset one specific key, or all of them.
 **Please read and follow all of the instructions carefully.
 YOU WILL NOT BE ABLE TO RETRIEVE KEYS/DATA FROM THE YUBIKEY**

 ```bash